-Then Dr. Martin writes, “But to single out the one apostle who seems to have made the most deliberate and planned attack on the false Christianity of Simon Magus—we must look to John.”
+Then Dr. Martin wrote, “But to single out the one apostle who seems to have made the most deliberate and planned attack on the false Christianity of Simon Magus—we must look to John.”

 “Take [John’s] Gospel for instance,” Dr. Martin continued.
-“While he records a history of Christ’s ministry, he has an entirely different approach to the subject from the other three.
+“While he records a history of Christ’s ministry, he has an entirely different approach to the subject than the other three.

 “John wrote late.
 Times had changed.
 John knew that the teachings of Christ were being corrupted by a well-known plot to destroy the truth.
 To understand John’s approach to his Gospel we must be aware of his endeavor to expose this false system which had arisen and was gaining momentum.

 “Notice how John constantly hits at the necessity of keeping the commandments of God.
 Why?
 Because the false system was preaching libertine doctrines.”
 Libertine typically means just sexually promiscuous.
 But in reality, that false system was preachingmanylawlessdoctrines.
 (Ernest Martin also got off into such thinking, and later ended up leaving the Church many years before Mr. Armstrong died!
 He started his own church, trying to get people to look to him.)

 He continued, “Also, John’s epistles are jam-packed with specific information regarding the conspiracy to overthrow the truth.
 But yet, none of these works of John mentioned above represent his lastefforts to warn the Church of that conspiracy which was very much present.
 John’s last witness to God’s Church before his death was the book of Revelation.